ska-telescope/ska-integration-test-harness/docs/src/getting_started.rst

    subsystem which receives most of the commands);
 -  a production or emulated CSP;
 -  a production or emulated SDP;
--  a set of production or emulated Dishes (where “production” refers to the software running on the real devices, and “emulated” to a software that just “replicate” the behaviour of the real devices, without actually having a complex logic behind; for the purposes of this test harness, at the moment, a “production” device doesn’t necessarily mean it uses the real hardware).
+-  a set of production or emulated Dishes.

+**NOTE:** for the purposes of this test harness, we use the term *"production"* to refer to the real software that needs to be tested, and *"emulated"* to refer to a software that just “replicate” the behaviour of the real devices, without actually having a complex logic behind.
+The term *"production"* doesn't mean we are using the real hardware.

 What you cannot find (and likely will remain in separate places)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^